 As someone with a very active social calendar, the idea of renting clothes each month intrigues me.
 I constantly need new outfits for destination weddings, bridal showers or themed birthday parties.
 This means I am constantly combing through sale racks and ordering an excessive amount of clothing that I will wear once and scream, “That is the old me!” when someone suggests I wear it again.
 But none of the current offerings on the market spoke to me.
 The clothes were either too ordinary, formal or professional.

 This is why when I stumbled upon Nuuly, the subscription clothing rental service for the Gen Z customer, I felt seen.
 Nuuly was started by URBN — the parent company of Urban Outfitters, Anthropologie and Free People.
 For $88 a month you can rent six clothing items that are hand-selected by the URBN team.
 Customers have access to hundreds of brands and labels, along with unique vintage apparel offerings.
+You can also rent maternity clothes which is great for moms-to-be who want to look stylish without buying a ton of new pieces they’ll only wear for a handful of months.
 When your month ends, you have the option to send everything back or buy them at a discounted price.

 I had a hard time deciding what six items I wanted to rent because everything was so trendy: star print coats, head-to-toe corduroy and satin skirts.
 After a few hours of scouring through the site (I am bad at making decisions), I decided to rent two coats, a gown for the work Christmas party, a dress for Thanksgiving, a going-out dress and a sweater.
 The retail value of these items came out to $1,858, way more than I would ever spend on clothes in a single year.
 Nuuly allowed me to dabble in trends and luxury without having to commit.
 I felt like a high-end Instagram influencer as I walked around in my $365 Apparis faux-fur coat or $695 LoveShackFancy maxi dress.